MicrosoftDocs/PlayReady/Docs/Packaging/developing-a-packager.md

 If you have decided to develop your own PlayReady Packager, you will need to decide how you want the packager to work, based on how you want your content stored and delivered.
 The following list provides the necessary steps required to add PlayReady functionality to your packager.

 1. Choose your encryption format.
+Several different types of encryption are used to protect content.
+Microsoft PlayReady systems use the symmetric key algorithm, Advanced Encryption Standard (AES).
+Starting with version 4.0, PlayReady systems support AES 128 keys in both CBC (Cipher Block Chaining) and CTR (Counter Mode) modes, as defined in the ISO standard ISO/IEC 23001-7.
+The encryption mechanisms used to protect content are encapsulated in a container, so that files can be efficiently browsed and decrypted on a variety of platforms.

    Any encryption format that uses AES-128 keys used in CTR mode or CBC mode is allowed by the [Compliance Rules for PlayReady Products](https://www.microsoft.com/playready/licensing/compliance/).
 For more information, see [PlayReady Content Encryption Modes](content-encryption-modes.md).

 2. Choose how you are going to encrypt your content.
 For more information, see [Using encryption keys](content-encryption-and-delivery.md#using-encryption-keys).